-So, you’ve a small outbuilding or a shed, that you would like to put to good use as an office or studio and you need to a garden offices electrical supply.
+So, you’ve a small outbuilding or a shed, that you would like to put to good use as a garden office or studio and you need to an electrical supply.
 In this post, I will share my experience and go through the procedure of how to safely run electricity to your outbuilding and what work is safe for you to carry out and what must be left to a reliable electrical service company.

 Your first consideration must be what exactly you want from your electrical supply and what you will be your building for.
 For example do you need power as well lighting?